EventKit/pelias-gndb/README.md

 The following are all *optional*:

-  * `datapath`: the path to geonames.mil data.
+  * `datapath`: the path to GNDB data.
 Defaults to a directory inside the importer.
   * `countryCode`: the two digit ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1)) country code for the country for which data will be downloaded and imported.
 Use `ALL` for all countries.